Supreme Court of Canada: Appointment of justices

-Justices of the Supreme Court of Canada are appointed on the advice of the prime minister.
-The provinces and Parliament of Canada have no formal role in such appointments, sometimes a point of contention.
+Justices of the Supreme Court of Canada are appointed by the governor general on the advice of the prime minister.

-The Supreme Court Act limits eligibility for appointment to persons who have been judges of a superior court or members of the bar for ten or more years.
+Eligibility requirements for appointment to the Court are provided under the Supreme Court Act, which requires that appointees be judges of a superior court or members of the bar for ten or more years.
 Members of the bar or superior judiciary of Quebec, by law, must hold three of the nine positions on the Supreme Court of Canada.
 This is justified on the basis that Quebec uses civil law, rather than common law, as in the rest of the country.
 As explained in the reasons in Reference Re Supreme Court Act, ss.
 5 and 6, sitting judges of the Federal Court and Federal Court of Appeal cannot be appointed to any of Quebec's three seats.
-By convention, the remaining six positions are divided in the following manner: three from Ontario; two from the western provinces, typically one from British Columbia and one from the prairie provinces, which rotate among themselves (although Alberta is known to cause skips in the rotation); and one from the Atlantic provinces, almost always from Nova Scotia or New Brunswick.
+By convention, the remaining six positions are divided in the following manner: three from Ontario, two from the western provinces and one from the Atlantic provinces.
+Parliament and the provincial governments have no constitutional role in such appointments, sometimes a point of contention.

 In 2006, an interview phase by an ad hoc committee of members of Parliament was added.
 Justice Marshall Rothstein became the first justice to undergo the new process.
 The prime minister still has the final say on who becomes the candidate that is recommended to the governor general for appointment to the court.
 The government proposed an interview phase again in 2008, but a general election and minority parliament intervened with delays such that the Prime Minister recommended Justice Cromwell after consulting the leader of the Opposition.

 As of August 2016, Prime Minister Justin Trudeau opened the process of application to change from the above-noted appointment process.
 Under the revised process, "[any] Canadian lawyer or judge who fits specified criteria can apply for a seat on the Supreme Court, through the Office of the Commissioner for Federal Judicial Affairs."
 Functional bilingualism is now a requirement.

 Justices were originally allowed to remain on the bench for life, but in 1927 a mandatory retirement age of 75 was instituted.
 They may choose to retire earlier, but can only be removed involuntarily before that age by a vote of the Senate and House of Commons.

 Current members

 The current chief justice of Canada is Richard Wagner.
 He was appointed to the court as a puisne judge on 5 October 2012 and appointed chief justice, 18 December 2017.
-The nine justices of the Wagner Court are:
+The nine current justices of the Supreme Court are: